Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Third, Shopify’s multi-currency selling features, while generally very good, don’t work with third-party payment gateways — and the new restriction placed on custom pricing features isn’t ideal.

-And finally, the number of user accounts you get on each plan is not generous, especially when you compare these limits to completing platforms.
+And finally, the number of user accounts you get on each plan is not at all generous, especially when you compare these limits to those of completing platforms.
+(For me, this is one of the sneakiest aspects of Shopify’s pricing structure.)

 A more complete summary of Shopify pros and cons follows below, but as always we strongly recommend that you try before you buy — it’s worth having a good play with the platform via the Shopify free trial.
 You can access this here.